 1. Using the well registration number (55-000000), 2) by entering the file or cadastral (registry of real state property) designation of your well, or 3) by finding and clicking on a red dot a topographic map of the state of Arizona where your well is located.
 After locating your well records, you can download them in a pdf file format.

-If you need assistance with an Arizona water well then contact the Dunaway Law Group at 480-389-6529 or message us HERE.
+If you need assistance with your water well then contact the Dunaway Law Group at 480-702-1608 or message us HERE.

-* These blog posts are not intended nor shall it be deemed to be the rendering of legal advice.
-Reading these blog posts does not create an attorney-client relationship, nor shall it impose an obligation on the part of the attorney to respond to further inquiry.
+* These blog posts are not intended, nor shall they be deemed to render legal advice.
+Reading these blog post does not create an attorney-client relationship, nor shall it impose an obligation on the part of the law firm to respond to further inquiry.
 The Dunaway Law Group limits its practice to the states of Arizona and New York.